-Here’s our guide on how to improve the health and appearance of your yard in during fall.
+Here’s our guide on improving the health and appearance of your yard in autumn.

 Remove leaves, adjust mowing height, & keep watering